Knowledge and Knowers

-"this fascinating, wide-ranging, and internally coherent book will be of the greatest interest to sociologists and education policy scholars, and in particular to those appreciating the need to question how and why the state of the sociology of education and its impact can and should be enhanced" - Journal of Education Policy: Ernst Buyl, Faculty of Political and Social Sciences, Educational Support Office, Ghent University, Belgium
+'This fascinating, wide-ranging, and internally coherent book will be of the greatest interest to sociologists and education policy scholars, and in particular to those appreciating the need to question how and why the state of the sociology of education and its impact can and should be enhanced.' - Ernst Buyl, Faculty of Political and Social Sciences, Ghent University, Belgium, in Journal of Education Policy

 'This tour-de-force will set the agenda for the future of the sociology of education.
 Maton’s writing is always engaging and thought-provoking.
 The book offers nothing less than a new approach to the morphology of sociological knowledge itself - a "must-read".' - Michael Grenfell, Professor of Education at Trinity College, University of Dublin, Ireland